Web Bot Auth After Montreal: The Power Shift We Shouldn’t Ignore

 The Demo That Worked Too Well

 The technical demo was actually pretty elegant.
 A bot makes an HTTP request, signs it using RFC 9421 (HTTP Message Signatures), and includes a header pointing to where its public key lives.
 The receiving server verifies the signature and decides what to do.
-No complex OAuth dances, no bearer tokens floating around—just math proving “this request definitely came from that specific agent.”
+There are no complex OAuth dances, no bearer tokens floating around—just cryptographic proof that “this request definitely came from that specific agent.”

 It replaces the current mess where sites maintain IP allowlists for “good” crawlers like Googlebot, which breaks constantly and is trivial to circumvent.